outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - calculating a flow field numerically can be optimized by calculating:
     - possible/probable/fitting components of functions
-      - connections between prior calculations, to find structures that re-occur, as the output of a function
+      - connections between prior calculations, to find connection structures that re-occur, as the output of a function
-      - connections between connection structures, to find patterns in connections
+      - connections between connection structures, to find:
+        - patterns in connections
+        - connection components that coordinate for some intent
+          - intents like calculation in an input/output sequence, or fitting into a structure that is efficiently compressed or retrieved
       - testing predictions of future calculations, to find local/adjacent prediction functions
     - filters of functions (reduce solution space of possible function & function components)
       - filtering functions by these connection structures & patterns, filtering out functions that wouldn't adjacently produce these connection structures
     - interaction structures of functions
-      - function components that can interact by coordinating, vs function components that invalidate each other & can't coexist absolutely or be adjacent locally
+      - function components that can interact by coordinating, vs function components that invalidate each other & can't coexist absolutely or be adjacent locally/directly
+    - function causal structures
+      - apply patterns of causation between functions (function of structure A causes function of structure B) to identify the level of cause a function is based at

   - relevance attribute filters to determine cause of x
     - exclusivity/specificity